 Make sure you cook low and slow; plan for 7-8 hours of cooking time.
 Don’t worry; slow cookers are very energy efficient.

-Avoid pressure cooker unless you are a pressure-cooker pro.
-In a pressure cooker, you are cooking in a humid, high-pressure environment; you would have deliciously moist and tender results if done right.
+Avoid pressure cookers unless you are a pressure cooker pro.
+In a pressure cooker, you are cooking in a humid, high-pressure environment; you will have deliciously moist and tender results if done right.

-Unfortunately, it is pretty easy to overcook your food in this high-pressure environment like a pressure cooker.
-Once it happens, there is no turning back; your meat would be tough and chewy, and even shredding may not save it.
+Unfortunately, it is pretty easy to overcook your food in a high-pressure environment like a pressure cooker.
+Once it happens, there is no turning back; your meat will be tough and chewy, and even shredding may not save it.

 Don’t boil.
 When meat is vigorously boiled in hot water, the meat juices and fats will seep out of the meat and into the water.
 Instead of boiling, go for a gentle simmer instead.